EMMANUELOMONDI/Graphics_CAT1/README.md

-# Computer Graphics CAT1 GROUP 7
+# Computer Graphics CAT 1 GROUP 7
 ## About
 This is a Python project with the intention of manipulating data from a massive dataset and also working with files to carry out tasks assigned.
 ## Technologies used